bevyengine/bevy-website/release-content/0.16/release-notes/16778_Event_source_location_tracking.md

 <!-- Better source location tracking -->

-Having a unified data model allows introspection tools work for the entire engine:
+Having a unified data model allows introspection and debugging tools to work for the entire engine:
 For example, last release's `track_change_detection` feature flag lets you automatically track by which line of source code any component (or resource) was inserted/mutated.